scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 To attract traffic and to include its own AS in segments and paths, an adversary might try in the following ways to manipulate the beaconing process:

 - The adversary could block the traffic between a specific AS A and AS B, in order to force traffic redirection through its own AS (that is, of the adversary).
-- The adversary could intercept and disseminate a PCB on its way from a specific AS A to the neighboring AS B, and injecting its own AS entry into the PCB toward downstream ASes.
+- The adversary could intercept and disseminate a PCB on its way from a specific AS A to the neighboring AS B, and inject its own AS entry into the PCB toward downstream ASes.
 The goal is to offer AS B an alternative up-segment that traverses the adversary's own AS to the core.
-- The adversary could modify the hop fields of an already existing path, in order to interpose the own AS in the path.
+- The adversary could modify the hop fields of an already existing path, in order to insert its own AS in the path.

-The first attack is fundamental and generally cannot be prevented.
-But SCION is able to mitigate the other two attacks: The second attack is detectable by downstream ASes, because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
+The first type of attack generally cannot be prevented, but SCION is able to mitigate the other two types of attack.

+The second type of attack is detectable by downstream ASes, because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
 This will cause verification of the manipulated inbound PCBs to fail, as the adversary's PCBs cannot contain A's correct signature.

-The third attack is made impossible by the hop field's MAC, which protects the hop field's integrity and chains it with the previous hop fields on the path.
+The third type of attack is made impossible by the hop field's MAC, which protects the hop field's integrity and chains it with the previous hop fields on the path.

 ### Creation of Spurious ASes {#fake-ases}